OpenDSA/OpenDSA/RST/en/Sorting/SortingLowerBound.rst

 direct key comparisons.
 Of course, Radix Sort in the end does not provide a more efficient sorting algorithm than comparison-based sorting.
-Thus, empirical evidence suggests that comparison-based sorting is a good approach.
+Thus, empirical experience suggests that comparison-based sorting is a good approach.

 (Actually, the truth is stronger than this statement implies.